alexrhowe/APOLLO/README.txt

     coverage: dayside and nightside models with the "partial coverage" parameter being the phase angle.

+*Eventual Version 2 Ideas*
+Break up the functions in APOLLO/Makespectrum and Planet_layer/Planet_auto into
+    separate files to be imported to clean things up.
+Create a single method to handle all of the spectroscopic mode calculations.
+Combine Planet_layer and Planet_auto into a single Planet class.
+Combine APOLLO and Makespectrum into a single code with options for its various
+    functions.
+Have the code recognize the specific parameters listed for particular
+    parametric T-P profiles and cloud models and implement default values for missing parameters.
+Have APOLLO create a retrieved spectrum file and best fit plot directly after
+    an MCMC run, possibly with a separate spectrum-computing function and/or using blobs.

-DISCARDED IDEAS
+DISCARDED IDEAS FROM VERSION 1

 Make the settings not depend on being on separate lines.
 Dropped for the same
     reason Python uses whitespace.
-I've seen what happens when it's not enforced, and it's an unreadable mess.
+I've seen what happens when it's not enforced (*cough* CoolTLUSTY *cough*), and it's an unreadable mess.
 Allow extrapolation of temperature outside the table.
 Using the boundary values
     is probably pretty safe in pressure space.
-In temperature, I've got it covered for 75 K to 3500 K, and that will cover the actual region being probed for everything from Saturn to the top of the L-dwarf range.
+In temperature, I've got it covered for 75 K to 4000 K, and that will cover the actual region being probed for everything from Saturn to the top of the L-dwarf range.
 Plus, I don't particularly trust the temperature extrapolation.
 Turn the APOLLO and Makespectrum codes into functions in a single script.
 Even